FAIR-NHH/mmnyt/README.md

 ## Organization of data processing
 There are raw data in `data/raw/`, one file downloaded from the JHS COVID-19 database, and one Stata-file from our own survey.
-The Stata files have labels from Ipsos.
+The Stata file from our own survey has labels provided by Ipsos.

-In `data/scripts` there is one Stata do-file that reads and make some initial transforms of the raw data and saves the processed ipsos data in `data/processed/ipsos_mmnyt_processed_release.dta`.
+In `data/scripts` there is one Stata do-file that reads and make some initial transforms of the raw data and saves the processed Ipsos data in `data/processed/ipsos_mmnyt_processed_release.dta`.

 ## Organization of analysis
 There are 3 `.Rmd` files in the top level directory that prepares the